suehiro93/MILIMS_NECO/README.md

 # Requirement
 * R (version 3.4 or later.)
 * R Packages: "data.table", "kernlab", "qlcMatrix", "R.matlab", "MASS", "compiler", and "Rcplex" or "lpSolveAPI".
 For visualization, you need "zoo", "RColorBrewer", "gplots"
 * Software
-CPLEX (A Solver provided by IBM.
-If you use Rcplex).
+CPLEX provided by IBM (Optional.
+The optimization solver can be replaced by LP solver in lpSolveAPI package.
+NOTE: If you don't use "CPLEX" optimizer with "Rcplex", please set "RCPLEX <- FALSE" in "setup.R")).

 To know how to install CPLEX and Rcplex, the following pages may be helpful for you:
 * http://www-stat.wharton.upenn.edu/~josezubi/INSTALL